tsm13/the-wild-oasis/README.md

 ## Technical concepts + external libraries used

-- Typescript: Adaptation made by me (my very first one!) and not by the instructor, so there will likely be lots of mistakes! 😅
+- Typescript: JS to TS adaptation made by me (my very first one!), so there will likely be lots of mistakes! 😅
 - Compound Components
 - Custom React Hooks
 - Error Boundary